Tochemey/goakt/README.md

 ## 💬 Feedback

-Kindly use the [issue](https://github.com/Tochemey/goakt/issues/948) to give us your feedback that can help us enhance the framework.
+Kindly use this [issue](https://github.com/Tochemey/goakt/issues/948) to give us your feedback that can help us enhance the framework.

 ## 📊 Benchmark

-One can find the benchmark tests in this repository: [Benchmark](https://github.com/Tochemey/goakt-examples/tree/main/actor-benchmark)
+One can find the benchmark tests here: [Benchmark](./bench/)

 ## 💰 Sponsors